alextanhongpin/architecture-decision-records/golang/013-state-machine.md

 pending, success, failed
 ```

-Usually for async task, we also have the `not_started` status:
+Usually for async task, we also have the `idle` status:

 ```
-not_started, pending, success, failed
+not_started/idle, pending, success, failed
 ```

 Any other status can be categorized as `unknown`.
 Sometimes the status can also be placed under `limbo`, if we choose not to handle them.